TheCanterlonian/TicketBot/README.md

 <br>
 list - returns a list of all tickets currently in the ticket-listing file
 <br>
-open - creates a new ticket with the subject line of the next command parameter
+open [subject line] - creates a new ticket with the subject line of the next command parameter
 <br>
+close [ticket number] - closes the ticket associated with the number given